qinyue-is-an-otter/Citation_verification/README.md

 2. Calculate the performance of indicated methods with F1 score and accuracy (If the user wishes)

 ### Tutorial
 Make sure you are in Linux system first.
-After that, you need do to modify the `pipeline_config.json` file to provide the evaluation parameters.
+After that, you need to modify the `pipeline_config.json` file to provide the evaluation parameters.
 Of course, if you wish to use `dois` mode, **make sure you have your own key for the PMC database (it's free)**.
 We have two modes of citation evaluations.
 ```json
 {
     "dois": {